eonist/eonist.github.io/_posts/2023-11-22-list-in-swiftui.md

 ## Selectable list

-selectable list: https://sarunw.com/posts/swiftui-list-selection/ (List doesn't support rendering and scrolling in a horizontal axis)
+- selectable list: https://sarunw.com/posts/swiftui-list-selection/ (List doesn't support rendering and scrolling in a horizontal axis)

-SwiftuI's built in List selection functionality doesn't allow for much customization.
+- SwiftUI's built in List selection functionality doesn't allow for much customization.
 Here is a way to do it manually:

 1. Create a state that is an optional int
 2. Create a list where id is the int. `List(Array(items.indecies), id: \.self)`